alanzplus/HTTP-Proxy/README.md

 ### N.I.O Based

 #### overview
-`nio-simple-http-proxy` contains the NIO based implementaion of Forward Proxy, which is robust, memory efficient and support high concurrent connections.
+`nio-simple-http-proxy` contains the NIO based implementation of Forward Proxy, which is robust, memory efficient and support high concurrent connections.

 Script to start up the proxy application.
 For detail configuration of the proxy, please look at the run script.